 Start fluorescence readings by clicking on Start.
 Click OK after ensuring the lid of the humidity cassette is in place.

-After n cycles, click Pause to interrupt the experiment.
+After n cycles, usually between to 12 and 24, which is equivalent to 1 to 2 hours, click Pause to interrupt the experiment.
 Take the plate out and apply any drugs/agonists basolaterally to the different samples.

 NOTE: When the cells are taken out of the plate reader, CO2 escapes and this will induce an increase in ASL pH as shown by a drop in pH-sensitive dye fluorescence.
 This CO2-induced pH change reverses within 10-15 min after placing the cultures back in the plate reader.